Knnordseth/timecalc_K01/README.md

- Added saving of input with local storage
+ Added saving of input with local storage,
  Added keylistener to enter btn to perform calculation